Become a FISH Volunteer

 These are a just few of the volunteer opportunities we can offer you!

 Please complete the Volunteer Interest Form and you will be contacted to arrange a personal interview.
-Our FREE annual FISH Training Class is scheduled for August 24, 2013.
-You will be registered for the training class at your interview.
+Our FREE annual FISH Training Class is scheduled for August 22, 2015.
+If you miss the training, you can still volunteer!

 The Issaquah Salmon Hatchery is the most-visited hatchery in the state and relies on a committed team of docents (educational volunteers) to provide tours to visitors who come to see magnificent salmon spawn in Issaquah Creek.
 FISH docents foster a sense of wonder about salmon for thousands of visitors who come to the hatchery every year.

 FISH recruits and trains adult volunteers in the late summer.
 Volunteers are needed during the fall spawning season, from September to mid-November, and to help with educational programs at the hatchery and in schools throughout the year.